8 Best Laptops For AutoCAD 2024 (Latest Software Update)

 AutoCAD using dedicated GPU with 6GB vRAM to orbit a 3D object.

-6GB vRAM: Useful for viewport for extremely large models with ~1000 polygons.
-Sort of like the Tait towers.
-This is still not too expensive so you can grab a dGPU with this much vRAM to sort of be ‘future-proof’.
+6GB vRAM: Useful for viewport for extremely large models with ~1000 polygons. his is still not too expensive so you can grab a dGPU with this much vRAM if you want to be ‘future-proof’.

 B) Rendering: CUDA Cores

-As shown in the CPU section, rendering is mostly a CPU task.
-There will be a slight GPU usage when you render much bigger objects (the CUDA Cores act as additional cores) but it will still be 95% CPU’s job.
-This is for AutoCAD’s built-in renderer!
+Rendering is mostly a CPU task but there’s a slight GPU usage when you render bigger objects (the CUDA Cores act as additional cores) but it will still be a 95% CPU’s job.
+This is for AutoCAD’s built-in renderer.

-Having the latest GPU will not significantly increase rendering times as much as having a better CPU will.
+Thus spending money on the latest & most powerful GPUs will not make rendering faster, a high core count with high clock speeds CPU will .
 Most rendering tasks in AutoCAD take a few minutes TOPs very rarely will they take 30min to 1h.

 Rendering with third party software